The Best Intel CPUs (2023 Reviews)

 But, if you are looking specifically for a gaming processor, there are cheaper and better alternatives.
 The Ryzen 5 7600X, for example, is cheaper and faster even when the i5 is paired with DDR5 memory.

-However, the i5-13600K is not a CPU for gaming only.
-This is a 14-core CPU that wipes the floor with AMD’s Ryzens in productivity workloads.
+However, the i5-13600K is not a CPU for gaming exclusively.
+This is a 14-core CPU that surpasses AMD’s Ryzens in productivity workloads.

 Intel Core i5 13600K Blender